-Dimerisation of 1’ should generally be allowed to form either the endo or exo configured ladderane 2.
+Dimerisation of 1’ should generally be allowed to form either the endo- or exo-configured ladderane 2.
 In both cases no noticeable activation barrier is expected (Figure 8) and the reaction should be totally exothermic in both cases with a reaction enthalpies ΔH of −95.5 kcal mol−1 and xy kcal mol−1 as well as Gibbs free energies ΔG of −78.8 kcal mol−1 and xy kcal mol−1, respectively.
-Since the observed intermediate shows a spectrum rather similar to the final spectrum of 2 and the fact that the exo isomer is more stable by 0.5 eV, it is tempting to speculate that the intermediate represents the endo form of 2, which can be photochemically converted into the more stable exo-form.
-The calculated absorption spectrum of the exo configured isomer shows a rather defined absorption band peaking at ca. 300 nm with a shoulder at around 350 nm as observed in the experiment for the final product exo-2.
-Importantly, the calculated spectrum of the endo isomer shows a higher absorptivity red and blue shifted compared to the main absorption band of the exo isomer peaking at ca. 270 and 350 nm, respectively, which is also observed in the experiment.
+Since the observed intermediate shows a spectrum rather similar to the final spectrum of 2 and the fact that the exo-isomer is more stable by 0.5 eV, it is tempting to speculate that the intermediate represents the endo-form of 2, which can be photochemically converted into the more stable exo-form.
+The calculated absorption spectrum of the exo-configured isomer shows a rather defined absorption band peaking at ca. 300 nm with a shoulder at around 350 nm as observed in the experiment for the final product exo-2.
+Importantly, the calculated spectrum of the endo-isomer shows a higher absorptivity red and blue shifted compared to the main absorption band of the exo-isomer peaking at ca. 270 and 350 nm, respectively, which is also observed in the experiment.
 This provides some evidence for the assignment of a photoinduced endo to exo isomerisation of 2.